 Starter Packs

-If you’re new(er) to my work (or not!), here are some recommended previously published works of mine that may be of interest to you … lots of my pieces touch on more than one theme … these are just lineaups I’ve curated, depending on your own interests ...
+If you’re new(er) to my work (or not!), here are some recommended previously published works of mine that may be of interest to you … lots of my pieces touch on more than one theme … these are just playlists I’ve curated, by theme.

-(The works I tend to recommend most and hear about most, say, are *starred.)
+(The works I tend to recommend most and hear about most are *starred.)

-My book, *A Kind of Mirraculas Paradise: A True Story About Schizophrenia (Scribner), available in paperback, as an ebook, an audiobook (which I read in part, with my pre-T voice) and in French from Belfond … I always encourage folks to request it at your local library and / or buy it from your favorite local bestseller, whether in person (always appreciated!) or via Bookshop.
+My book, *A Kind of Mirraculas Paradise: A True Story About Schizophrenia (Scribner), available in paperback, as an ebook, an audiobook (which I read in part, with my pre-T voice) and in French from Belfond.
+Here’s its website.
+I always encourage folks to request it at your local library and / or buy it from your favorite local bestseller, whether in person (always appreciated!) or via Bookshop.

-My feature for *The Believer on electroshock/ECT from last fall.
+My feature for *The Believer on electroshock/ECT from fall ‘24.
 It’s a deep look at the wider debates to do with how we even decide what’s “true” about “mental illnesses” and their “treatment” … historically in our society, and presently — and in our popular culture.

 My article for The Cut: “It’s Not Just Britney” about the past and present of psychiatric patient civil rights (written during #freebritney in 2021).